 - A free Student Discounts membership to save you money on your favourite brands.

 - A study pack including a pen, study planner, and notebook*.

 * Not included with the online study option

 You do not need to be working to enrol onto this course.

-No. Everything you need is included in the price!
+No, everything you need is included in the cost of your course!

 It's not a problem.
 We offer a course replacement service, so if you get into trouble and your course pack is lost or damaged, our Student Support Team can provide you with a new set of materials for a one-time additional fee.